tonimg/Course/Tips/tips.md

 *Portable console emulator for Windows **[cmder](http://cmder.net/)***

-###

 ### Terminal Cmder path default

-A neat way integrate [Cmder and Sublime](https://laravel.io/forum/02-24-2014-a-neat-way-integrate-cmder-and-sublime-text-seamlessly) text seamlessly.
+A new way integrate [Cmder and Sublime](https://laravel.io/forum/02-24-2014-a-neat-way-integrate-cmder-and-sublime-text-seamlessly) text seamlessly.

 Change directory by default ([here](https://www.youtube.com/watch?v=3bBSVXAdeXg) Open Regedit --> *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor* and we will create a **new** "Reg_Expand_SZ" (*valor cadena expandible*) with the name ``Autorun`` with the value ``CD/d C:\Users\username\your\path\route``